Stock market today: An ugly April for Wall Street is closing with some more losses

 In stock markets abroad, Japan’s Nikkei 225 rose 1.2% after reopening following a holiday.
 The government reported stronger-than-expected gains in industrial production for March.

-Indexes were mixed across much of the rest of Asia and Europe.
+Indexes were mixed across much of the rest of Asia, but lower in Europe.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.